13 Outdoor Cinemas in Melbourne You Need to Visit This Summer

 Pentridge Open-Air Cinema, 1 Champ St, Coburg

-The summer offering from the Sun Cinema called The Shore Outdoor Cinema in Williamstown will be back for this summer.
-Dates are yet to be announced but stay tuned!
+The summer offering from the Sun Cinema called The Shore Outdoor Cinema in Williamstown is back for this summer.
 Pack some blankets and head to the waterfront for a relaxing night of movie-watching at Shore Cinema, a pop-up cinema collaboration between the Sun Theatre and Seaworks.

 It's especially nice that you can bring your own food or drink to enjoy during the movie and screenings start at twilight.